 The printable version of the Rare Bird Form can be viewed and printed using Adobe Acrobat Reader.
 A editable, Word version of the form is also available.
 The completed rare bird form is to be sent directly to the Regional Editor for your region not to Audubon.
 Click link for mail and email addresses.

-Recently there has been a recurring question about the use of tapes, iPods, "pishing", and other attractant noises on Christmas Bird Counts.
-Such methods and devices are strictly forbidden on the Breeding Bird Survey, Breeding Bird Atlas, and other surveys of birds in the breeding season.
-However, because the CBC is monitoring birds in the non-breeding season (and most species are not singing, at least in North America) the use of tapes and attractant noises has always been allowed on the CBC.
-With the advent and proliferation of iPods and other hand-held devices that can readily play bird vocalizations and elicit responses from otherwise hidden birds, this use is reported to be on the rise.
+Because the CBC is monitoring birds in the non-breeding season (and most species are not singing, at least in North America) the use of playback and attractant noises have always been permitted on the CBC, where allowed by law.
+With the proliferation of iPods and other hand-held devices that can readily play bird vocalizations and elicit responses from otherwise hidden birds, this use is reported to be on the rise.

 We've prepared a Powerpoint presentation that compilers and chapters can use to give an orientation to the Christmas Bird Count to any general audience.
 You'll find links to the presentation, the presenter's guide, which includes a script for the presentation, and tip sheet on giving presentations.

 - Audubon's Christmas Bird Count (24 slides) 7MB file